briandoconnor/ncpi-interop-demo-oct-2021/README.md

-# Docker Local Development Environments
+# NCPI Interop Demo

 ## About

-I wanted to create a simple development environment that I could fork to quickly
-get started on a Python (or another) project.
-By using Docker Compose it allowed me to create multi-container applications using different technologies and stitch them together.
-For script development it gives me the ability to create a container with all the software I need and I can create a new environment for different scripts if needed.
+This is a simple development environment used for a demo showing interop between AnVIL, BioData Catalyst, and GMKF for the NIH Cloud Platforms Interoperability effort.

 ## Origin